Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What is bacterial vaginosis?

-What are the signs and symptoms of bacterial vaginosis?
+What are common signs and symptoms of bacterial vaginosis?

 - White, gray, or yellow vaginal discharge